Hilary Weston Writers' Trust Prize for Nonfiction Gala

-The Writers' Trust is proud to administer a nonfiction writing contest for Canadian high school students.
-Nico Branham, the 2015 winner, recently received $2,500 plus $1,000 for her school for her insightful piece, "Outside the Window a Billion Stars Are Moving Past Me at the Speed of Light."
+In conjuction with the 2015 prize, the Writers' Trust held a nonfiction writing contest for Canadian high school students.
+Nico Branham, the 2015 winner, received $2,500 plus $1,000 for her school for her insightful piece, "Outside the Window a Billion Stars Are Moving Past Me at the Speed of Light."
 Read the top three pieces at writerstrust.com/students.

 Free teaching resources are available at writerstrust.com/education.
 These resources help high school educators explore contemporary Canadian nonfiction with students by introducing them to books nominated for the Hilary Weston Writers’ Trust Prize for Nonfiction.